EForce11/MarketStockDB/README.md

 - **Program.cs**: Entry point of the application.
 - **App.config**: Configuration file for the application, including the database connection string.

-## Contribution

-We welcome contributions!
-Please open an **issue** first to discuss what you would like to work on.

-1. Fork the repository.
-2. Create your feature branch (`git checkout -b feature/FeatureName`).
-3. Commit your changes (`git commit -m 'Add Feature: FeatureName'`).
-4. Push to your branch (`git push origin feature/FeatureName`).
-5. Open a **pull request**.

 ## License

 This project is licensed under the MIT License.
 See the `LICENSE` file for more information.